This page contains affiliate links, which means we may receive compensation if you complete a form.

 Medical debt consolidation programs attempt to reduce the amount of money paid to dentists, doctors, hospitals, and collection agencies.
 If successful, the creditor agrees to accept less than full payment in a negotiated settlement.

 Do you qualify for debt relief?
-People who benefit most from a consolidation program meet these three basic eligibility factors.
+(Affiliate Link) People who benefit most from a consolidation program meet these three basic eligibility factors.